 Some users on the Facebook group have expressed their concerns regarding the malfunctioning of slot machines and difficulties encountered while attempting to access hotel accommodations at the resorts operated by the company.

-The company promptly initiated an investigation subsequent to the identification of this cybersecurity concern.
+The company promptly initiated an investigation after the identification of this cybersecurity concern.
 In order to safeguard our systems and data, decisive measures were expeditiously implemented, including the temporary shutdown of specific systems.

 November 2022 – Casino Data Breach